 IRGs (CSR study sections and NCI review committees) and SEPs meet from 1 to 3 months before each meeting of the National Cancer Advisory Board (NCAB).
-Before the meeting, the SRO studies all of the applications assigned to his or her committee and obtains any additional information necessary for the review from the applicants or applicant institutions.
+Before the meeting, the SRO of the study section studies all of the applications assigned to his or her committee and obtains any additional information necessary for the review from the principal investigators or applicant institutions.
 Approximately 6 to 8 weeks before the meeting date, the SRO assigns each application to three or more members of the study section, who prepare detailed critiques and lead the discussion of the application at the review meeting.
 Each member reviews approximately 10 or more applications in detail.
 In addition, every member is expected to read and comment on as many applications as possible to be reviewed at the meeting.
-During the three annual meetings, each of which lasts 1-2 days, each study section reviews approximately 85 applications.
+During the three annual meetings, each of which lasts 2 to 3 days, each study section reviews approximately 85 applications.

 The SRO is responsible for providing any information or materials necessary for the review, communicating with applicants, and providing the appropriate I/C advisory board/council with an accurate record of the proceedings in the form of a detailed summary statement.
 At the review meeting, each assigned reviewer makes an initial recommendation to the review group about the merit of each application.
 A discussion ensues, following which each member of the committee votes on the application's technical merit and assigns an overall impact score.
 Scores are summed and averaged for each application.
+The CSR meeting is presided over by the chairperson, who is a member of the IRG, nominated by the SRO and appointed by the Director of the NIH.
+The NCI DEA Director has the authority to appoint NCI IRG members and chairpersons.

-The review meetings also are attended by staff members of ICs to which applications have been assigned, liaison members for certain other Federal agencies, and appropriate NIH staff.
+The IRG meetings also are attended by staff members of ICs to which applications have been assigned, liaison members for certain other Federal agencies, and appropriate NIH staff.
 The review of applications is conducted in closed sessions, which are attended only by review committee members and appropriate Institute staff.